When finishing a wooden surface, you can use stain, paint, or both. But, what’s the difference between stain and paint?

 - You can use it over stains or basecoat (primer).

 To compare these two wood finishes, we’ll use the features of each finish and see which is superior.

 |Wood Protection||Poor||Very good depending on the type of paint.|

 |The Flow||Stains are thin||Paints are thick|

-Paints generally take longer to dry than stains but this depends largely on the type of stain or paint.
-For instance, water-based paints like chalk and flat paint will dry at about the same time as regular wood stains.
-However, oil-based paints especially those with a glossy finish like enamel and high gloss paints can take over 6 hours to fully dry.
+Paints generally take longer to dry than stains, but this depends on the type of finish.
+For instance, water-based paints have the same dry time as regular wood stains.
+However, oil-based paints can take over 6 hours to fully dry.

 The dry time of stains also varies.
-For instance, water-based stains dry in about an hour while oil-based stains take more hours to dry because the oil has soaked into the wood grain where evaporation and drying will be slow.
+For instance, water-based stains dry in about an hour, while oil-based stains take more hours to dry because the oil has soaked into the wood grain, and the evaporation and drying will be slower.
 However, oil-based stains still dry faster than oil-based paints.